-Except in the case of removal from office referred to in Article 129, a member of the Commission shall remain in office until provision has been made for his replacement.
+Save in the case of compulsory retirement under Article 129, members of the Commission shall remain in office until they have been replaced.

-If any member of the Commission no longer fulfils the conditions required for the performance of his duties or if he commits a serious offence, the Court of Justice, acting on a petition of the Council or of the Commission, may declare him removed from office.
+If any member of the Commission no longer fulfils the conditions required for the performance of his duties or if he has been guilty of serious misconduct, the Court of Justice may, on application by the Council or the Commission, compulsorily retire him.